venuswku/panel/data/GymWikiFeedback.md

 - Would we ever need to view the h5 files?
 How do you open them?
 - Do we have to create this folder or does Gym create it for us?
 Should this folder be empty initially?
 ### Test a model
-- Under this heading, I feel like it would be a good reminder to include a link to the (installation instructions)[https://github.com/Doodleverse/segmentation_gym#%EF%B8%8F-installation] in case users accidentally skipped cloning or creating a conda environment.
+- Under this heading, I feel like it would be a good reminder to include a link to the [installation instructions](https://github.com/Doodleverse/segmentation_gym#%EF%B8%8F-installation) in case users accidentally skipped cloning or creating a conda environment.
+  - My GitHub issue for installing dependencies with `conda` instead of `yml` is detailed [here](https://github.com/Doodleverse/segmentation_gym/issues/78).
+- Before telling users to run `python seg_images_in_folder.py`, it would also be nice to remind CPU users to check if `"SET_GPU": "-1"` is in the config file for the model that they want to test.
+  - I forgot to do that so I was trying to abort with `Ctrl C`, but the model was already running on the sample images.
+  - There were a total of 129 images in `C:\Users\Someone\my_segmentation_gym_datasets\capehatteras_data\toPredict`, so I was pressing `Ctrl C` for each of the images until I realized I could've just closed the whole terminal to start over.😅
-> Next, you will be asked to select the weights file, e.g. `/Users/Someone/my_segmentation_gym_datasets/weights/hatteras_l8_resunet.h5`.
+> Next, you will be asked to select the weights file, e.g. `C:\Users\Someone\my_segmentation_gym_datasets\weights\hatteras_l8_resunet.h5`.
 It is set up for ensemble modeling, where your ensemble of models would differ based on config settings.
 When you are prompted to add more weights files, say 'No'.
 It will just load and use one model
 - So each h5 file represents a model?
 - Can we add our own h5 file to test our own model?
+> In the folder of images that you specified, there should be a new subfolder called `out` that contains model outputs, e.g. `C:\Users\Someone\my_segmentation_gym_datasets\capehatteras_data\toPredict\out`.
+These png format files show sample images with a semi-transparent color overlay depicting the image segmentation.
+- I feel like the `out` folder in the sample dataset should be renamed to something like `sample_out` so when the user runs the model on the sample data, there's no errors due to Gym wanting to create a new folder with the same name of an existing `out` folder.
+- What model was used for the provided output?
+Maybe we can state this somewhere for users to run the same model and compare their own outputs to the ones that were provided.
+- I like that you included some terminal outputs!
+It helps me know if I'm getting the expected results.
 ### Train a ResUNet model from scratch